 Breast Implant Surgery in Tampa: Treatment Options and the Surgical Procedure

-You have plenty of options for meeting your aesthetic goals.
-Dr. Stephan helps patients carefully choose ways to achieve the breast size and volume they’re looking for.
-After discussions with patients, we often use Allergan Natrelle® silicone or Mentor® implants for breast augmentation.
+You have plenty of options to meet your aesthetic goals.
+Dr. Stephan helps patients to carefully choose ways to achieve the breast size and volume they’re looking for.
+After detailed discussions with patients, we often use Allergan Natrelle® silicone or Mentor® silicone implants for breast augmentation.
 In Dr. Stephan’s opinion, these are the best implants available.
-They provide a natural feel and are made of a durable but soft outer shell.
+These implants provide a natural feel and are made of a durable but soft outer shell.

 Choosing Your Implant Type

 The implants that Dr. Stephan uses come in a variety of cohesivities, ranging from less cohesive softer gels to highly cohesive gel implants that maintain their shape, even when manipulated in clinical tests.
 Base width and overall size are integral parts of implant customization, as well.
 We help you select the perfect implant to fit your expectations for natural and beautiful results.
 In addition to silicone, Dr. Stephan offers saline-filled breast implants.